IsmaSA/Pre-vs-Post-invasion-stage/README.md

 - R (version 4.0.0 or higher) --> I used v4.3.1

 - ## How to us this repository
-- **Data**: Contains the raw and processed data used in our analyses.
-- **Scripts**: Includes all R scripts for replicating the study's results.
+- **Code**: Includes all R scripts for replicating the study's results.
 - **Figures**: Visual representations of key insights from our data.

 For citation and licensing information, please view [CITATION.md](CITATION.md).